SteveCaruso/grid/classes/game-design-theory.md

 iterative, play-centric design process
 3. Create a preliminary design plan to implement the analog game as a digital game
 4. Explain and defend their system design to game industry professionals
+5. Analyze and critique analog and digital games.

 - **B.** **<u>Assessment Instruments</u>**
     1. laboratory products – (ie game design and components)